 Blood sugar self-testing equipment and supplies

-If you have Medicare Part B, blood sugar self-testing equipment and supplies.
+If you have Part B, blood sugar self-testing equipment and supplies are covered.

 These items are Durable Medical Equipment (DME); items include, blood sugar monitors, test strips, lancet devices, and lancets.
 Also, glucose control solutions (used for testing the accuracy of your equipment and strips).